fede-moya/dotfiles/README.md

 #### Vim
 The configuration is under the `vim` folder

-Currently using `vim-plug` as plugin manager. https://github.com/junegunn/vim-plug
+Currently using [vim-plug](https://github.com/junegunn/vim-plug) as plugin manager, it should be automatically installed when sourcing the presented vim configuratin file.

 #### Terminal
 I use the iTerm2.
 No specific configuration for the terminal currently using defualt themes an default configuration settings.